davechallis/ocypod/docs/workers.md

 1. poll a queue (or queues) for a job to work on
 2. start processing a job
-3. send regular job heartbeat to let ocypod know the worker is alive
+3. send regular job heartbeat to let Ocypod know the worker is alive
 4. update the job's `output` field with progress information
 5. when job is complete, update the job's status to `completed`, and update it's `output` to contain the final result